conveyordata/data-product-portal/README.md

 ## Introduction

-The Data Product Portal enables companies to build data products in a self-service manner, enabling the creation of data products across all departments and domains within an organization.
-It introduces simple but powerful concepts that are easy to understand and extensible to various types of data platform implementations.
-The portal is a process tool that helps data professionals while providing governance and insights into how data is being used throughout the organization.
+The Data Product Portal enables to **_scale_** building data products across all departments in an organisation in a **_self-service_** manner.
+It does so by providing a guided setup for creating data products, with proper approval processes that will **_enable governance by design_** for data initiatives.
+The portal is a process tool that helps data professionals do their work more efficiently while providing governance and insights into how data is being used throughout the organisation.

 Unlike traditional data catalogs that primarily focus on describing data, the Data Product Portal guides you through the entire data product development lifecycle.
 This includes self-service and secure access to tools, data platforms,